gardener/landscaper/docs/technical/types.md

 # Types

-This documents the resource and media type that are used by the landscaper and somme deployers.
+This documents the resource and media type that are used by the landscaper and some deployers.

 For known target types see [target types](./target_types.md)